MolSSI/QCFractal/docs/qcfractal/source/managers_faq.rst

 ``common.verbose`` to ``True`` in the YAML file.
 Setting this flag will produce much more detailed information.
 This sets the loggers to ``DEBUG`` level.

-In the future, we may allow for different levels of verbosity, but for now there is only the one level.
+In the future, we may allow for different levels of increased verbosity, but for now there is only the one level.

 Can I start more than one Manager at a time?